Mary-Ann Ochota

 Mary-Ann Ochota (/pl/ O-hot-ah; born 8 May 1981) is a British broadcaster specialising in anthropology, archaeology, social history and adventure factual television.

 She is a Fellow of the Royal Geographical Society.

 Early life

 Ochota was raised in Wincham, Northwich, Cheshire, to an Indian mother and a Polish father.
 She studied at the sixth-form college of Sir John Deane's College.

-From 1999 to 2002 she studied Archaeology and Anthropology at Emmanuel College, Cambridge, specialising in Social Anthropology.
+In 2002, she took a BA in Archaeology and Anthropology from Emmanuel College, Cambridge, specialising in Social Anthropology.
 She represented her college in the 2013 University Challenge Christmas Special, reaching the final, against Gonville and Caius College, Cambridge.

 In 2008, she married children's author Joe Craig.